Hawker Beechcraft: 2000s

 In early 2002, Raytheon announced the return of the Hawker and Beechcraft brands after having marketed them as Raytheon aircraft at the National Business Aviation Association annual convention.

 Raytheon announced in July 2006 the sale of its aircraft manufacturing business to focus on its core defense-related business.
 Bidders for the company included The Carlyle Group, Cerberus Capital Management and Onex Corporation.

 In October 2006, Raytheon Aircraft Company commenced a US$16.3-million 112000 sqft facility expansion for Hawker 4000 completion work in Little Rock, Arkansas.
 The expansion included a new 54000 sqft hangar bay, as well as extensions to existing buildings to provide additional woodshop, upholstery, sheet metal and storage space.

 In March 2007, the purchase of Raytheon Aircraft Company was finalised at US$3.3B.
-Hawker Beechcraft Inc. was a new company formed by the Canadian investment firm Onex Partners and GS Capital Partners, an affiliate of global finance house Goldman Sachs.
+Hawker Beechcraft Inc. was a new company formed by Onex Partners and Goldman Sachs Alternatives.
 It operated under the name Hawker Beechcraft Corporation (HBC).

 2007 marked the 75th anniversary of Beechcraft and the 60th anniversary of the Beechcraft Bonanza, which is the longest running production line of all time.

 In 2007 and 2008, the company increased its overseas expansion efforts.
 On October 25, 2007, HBC officially opened a new aerospace manufacturing facility in Chihuahua, Mexico and, on March 26, 2010, appointed Hawker Pacific Singapore as its first Hawker 4000 authorized service center in Southeast Asia.